pashapushak1996/kottans-frontend/README.md

 #### Linux Survival

-Almost all of this commands i know and as for me there is nothing new.
+Almost all of these commands I know and as for me there is nothing new.

 <details><summary>Screenshot-1</summary>
 <p>